Patrick-Yevych/492-project/README.md

 The concept of programs as proofs is known as the Curry-Howard Isomorphism, and several types of lambda calculi have been derived to expand the domain of proofs that one can program.

-A particularly interesting calculi is the lambda-mu calculus, first introduced by M. Parigot (https://doi.org/10.2307/2275652).
+A particularly interesting calculi is the lambda-mu calculus, first introduced by
+M. Parigot (https://doi.org/10.2307/2275652).
 This is an extension to the lambda calculus which enables the programmer to bind arbitrary sub-expressions to variables.
 Programmatically, this translates to implementing continuation based control flow operators one could find in functional languages.
 Proof-wise, this would expand the logic system of Tartlet to allow proofs to be written in classical logic.

+## Continuations

+A continuation can be thought of as the context of an expression.
+It is easiest explained with examples.
+Consider the following Racket-like expression:

+(+ ((lambda x (+ x 1)) 2) 5)

+For each sub-expression above, we identify the continuation by substituting the sub-expression with an underscore like so:

+Continuation of 2: (+ ((lambda x (+ x 1)) _) 5)
+Continuation of ((lambda x (+ x 1)) 2): (+ _ 5)
+Continuation of (lambda x (+ x 1)): (+ _ 2) 5)

+This yields us a context which can easily be adapted into a function, by treating the underscore as a parameter.
+For instance, the continuation of ((lambda x (+ x 1)) 2) can be turned into the following function by turning the underscore into a free variable:

+((lambda n (+ n 5)))

 ## Lambda-Mu Calculus